Rocksmith 2014 on CachyOS/Arch Linux

 4. Edit Rocksmith.ini

-5. Set input volume - optional
+5. Set input volume (optional)

 If you find your bass/guitar input to be very loud in RS2014, use alsamixer in a terminal.
 Hit F6 to select the Real Tone Cable and then F4 to see/adjust the capture volume.

-6. Enabling CDLC
+6. Enabling CDLC (optional)

-This is a tough one.
 Normally, you can download a nice .exe from CustomsForge that will install the latest .dll to enable CDLC.
 There seems to be an issue with recent releases of the CDLC enabler on Linux.
 In my case it would crash the game on start-up.

 I found an older D3DX9_42.dll.
 This one still relies on the Cherub Rock DLC to be installed, but at least is does not crash the game.